On-chip quantum interference between the origins of a multi-photon state: 1. INTRODUCTION

 \section{1.
 INTRODUCTION}

 In 1994, Herzog, Rarity, Weinfurter and Zeilinger demonstrated a remarkable quantum interference effect \cite{herzog1994frustrated}.
-They overlapped the paths of emerging photon pairs from two probabilistic photon-pair sources in such a way that it cannot be distinguished -- not even in principle -- whether the pair has been created in the first or second source.
+Like induced coherence without induced emission \cite{wang1991induced}, they overlapped the two paths of emerging photon pairs from two probabilistic photon-pair sources, in such a way that it cannot be distinguished -- not even in principle -- whether the pair has been created in the first or second source.
 As a result, the photons are in a coherent superposition of being created in either of the two sources.
 This generalization of superpositions of properties of photons to the mere origin of their creation has exciting consequences.
 They now tune a phase between the two crystals, and thereby manipulate the total amount of emerging photon pairs.
-Imagine for a moment, that we set the phase to $\pi$, such that the two creation processes destructively interfere.
-In that case, even if two sources individually would create photon pairs, together they do not.
-Importantly, in contrast to a quantum eraser, here the photon pair has never been born in the first place.
-This effect has been called frustrated down-conversion \cite{chekhova2016nonlinear,hochrainer2021quantum}.
+This effect has been called frustrated quantum interference \cite{hochrainer2021quantum}, also known as the quantum version of one type of nonlinear interference \cite{chekhova2016nonlinear,ono2019observation,Luo2021}.

+Frustrated pair-creation has been the enabling principle behind numerous emerging quantum technology.
+For example, it allows for a new form of infrared spectroscopy \cite{kalashnikov2016infrared} or terahertz quantum sensing \cite{kutas2020terahertz} by exploiting visible light for which cheap and efficient photon detectors exist.
+So while this phenomena has been much investigated at the two-photon level, a multi-photon generalization has not even been proposed until 2017 \cite{krenn2017quantum, gu2019quantum}.
+There, taking inspiration of graph theory, it was discovered that the very particular alignment of paths in a four-crystal setup could lead to genuine four-photon interference that is not observable from two photons alone \cite{gu2019quantum}.
+The effect can be understood by a coherent superposition of two origins of a four-photon state that interfere.